mliew21396/remote-work-u2/week-4/README.md

 # Ruby Algorithms

 This week you will be working on writing command-line programs focusing on algorithms and basic testing.
 Some challenges will also have tests already developed using RSpec (a tool for testing ruby code).
 You will learn how to run these tests on your computer and read them to decide whether you've successfully solved the challenge.
-NOTE: You are not expected to fully understand or write any RSpec in Phase 0, just be able to read it; RSpec is designed to be readable.
+NOTE: You are not expected to fully understand or write any RSpec in Phase 0, just be able to read it.
+RSpec is designed to be readable.

 **Please make sure to follow each step we ask you (in order): write pseudocode, initial solution, refactoring, reflection.**

 This week you get a bit more choice on which challenges to do.
 If you want to go above and beyond, do all of them!

-If you are using the *Well-Grounded Rubyist*, you'll want to take a look at [Week 3's bonus challenge](https://github.com/Devbootcamp/phase-0-unit-1/blob/master/week-3/10-BONUS-challenges/Well-Grounded-Rubyist.md) for info on what chapters to read.
-You don't need to read every chapter thoroughly, skim where you need to.
+If you are using the *Well-Grounded Rubyist*, you'll want to take a look at [Week 3's bonus challenge](https://github.com/Devbootcamp/phase-0-unit-1/blob/master/week-3/10-BONUS-challenges/Well-Grounded-Rubyist.md) for info on which chapters to read.
+You don't need to read every chapter thoroughly; skim where you need to.
 Take more time with concepts you don't feel comfortable with.

 ## Challenges
 1. [Add it Up](1-add-it-up)